hackmdio/codimd/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## CodiMD - The Open Source HackMD
+## HackMD

 [HackMD](https://hackmd.io) helps developers write better documents and build active communities with open collaboration.
 HackMD is built with one promise - **You own and control all your content**:
 - You should be able to easily [download all your online content at once](https://hackmd.io/c/news/%2Fs%2Fr1cx3a3SE).
 - Your content formatting should be portable as well.
 (That's why we choose [markdown](https://hackmd.io/features#Typography).)
 - You should be able to control your content's presentation with HTML, [slide mode](https://hackmd.io/p/slide-example), or [book mode](https://hackmd.io/c/book-example/).

+## CodiMD - The Open Source HackMD

-With the same promise of you owning your content, CodiMD is the free software version of [HackMD](https://hackmd.io), developed and opened source by the HackMD team with reduced features, so you can use CodiMD for your community and own your data. *(See the [origin of the name CodiMD](https://github.com/hackmdio/hackmd/issues/720).)*
+CodiMD is the free software version of [HackMD](https://hackmd.io), developed and opened source by the HackMD team with reduced features (without book mode), you can use CodiMD for your community and own all your data. *(See the [origin of the name CodiMD](https://github.com/hackmdio/hackmd/issues/720).)*

 CodiMD is perfect for open communities, while HackMD emphasizes on permission and access controls for commercial use cases.